Mandroide/2019-CVPR-AIC-Track-3-UWIPL/README.md

 4/9/2019&emsp;Update scripts for candidate selection and models

 ## Introduction
 This is an overall description of the repository.
-Detailed descriptions could be found under each folders.
+Detailed descriptions could be found under each folder.
 Under **candidate selection** are the scripts for getting anomaly candidate video IDs.
-Scripts under **time decision** are used to get the exact startting time of the anomaly cases.
+Scripts under **time decision** are used to get the exact starting time of the anomaly cases.
 **util** includes all necessary scripts for processing the output from detection to get tracking result using [TNT][1].
 All the models used should be placed under **model**, and you can find the download link for all four models in a txt file under that folder.
 You should run the scripts under **candidate selection** first, and then run TNT to get tracking result.
-After that please run codes under **time decision** to get the exact starting time of the anomaly.
+After that, please run codes under **time decision** to get the exact starting time of the anomaly.

 Xinyu (Xavier) Yuan
 4/9/2019